lamberta/devkit-doc/guide/game-walkthrough.md

 animate.

-For an example, let's step through the animation sequence of popping up a mole out if its hole.
+For an example, let's step through the animation sequence of popping a mole out if its hole.
 The following is from the `showMole` method:

 ~~~